Sufficient conditions for instability of the subgradient method with constant step size: Applications

 The data used in Figure \ref{fig:rpca} is used in \cite[Figure 3]{netrapalli2014} to illustrate \textit{Non-convex Alternating Projections based Robust PCA} \cite[Algorithm 1]{netrapalli2014} and comes from the same dataset as the one used to illustrate \textit{Principal Component Pursuit} \cite[Equation (1.1)]{candes2011}.
 The application in those works consists of detecting moving objects in a surveillance video.
 Spurious local minima exist because the data matrix has zero rows, which corresponds to pixels that are composed of at most two of the three primary colors (red, green, and blue) throughout the video.
 It is crucial that the iterates of the subgradient method do not remain near a spurious local minimum like the one in Figure \ref{fig:rpca}.
 Otherwise, no moving object would be detected.
+In contrast, at the lower value obtained in Figure \ref{fig:rpca_fv}, all moving objects are detected.
+This can be seen in Figure \ref{fig:video_frames} and at the link \href{https://www.youtube.com/playlist?list=PLIR8kg8LvAmuPPZPD4CxjoqcYskoUzjzN}{[video]}.

 \begin{proposition} The function $f$ defined from $\mathbb{R}^{m\times r} \times \mathbb{R}^{n\times r}$ to $\mathbb{R}$ by $f(X,Y):= \|XY^T - M\|_1$ admits strongly unstable spurious local minima if $M \in \mathbb{R}^{m\times n} \setminus \{0\}$ and $M$ contains at least $r$ zero rows or $r$ zero columns. \end{proposition} \begin{proof} Without loss of generality, we assume that the first $r$ rows of $M$ are equal to zero.
 Let $\tilde{M}$ be the matrix containing the $m-r$ remaining rows, one of which is non-zero.
 We seek to show that $(X^*,Y^*) \in \mathbb{R}^{m\times r} \times \mathbb{R}^{n \times r}$ is a strongly unstable spurious local minimum of $f(X,Y):=\|XY^T-M\|_1$, where the first $r$ rows of $X^*$ form an invertible matrix $\hat{X}^* \in \mathbb{R}^{r \times r}$, the remaining rows are zero, and $Y^* = 0$.
 Given $(H,K) \in \mathbb{R}^{m\times r} \times \mathbb{R}^{n \times r}$, let $\hat{H}$ be the first $r$ rows of $H$ and let $\tilde{H}$ be the remaining $m-r$ rows.
 For all $(H,K)$ sufficiently small, we have